Rephyroth/QuiKGames/README.md

 # QuiKGames
-Collection of quick and small gamesin godot
+Collection of quick and small games in godot